tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/i-o-scheduler.md

 Change to sda or nvme01:

 - sda is    :  `cat /sys/block/sda/queue/scheduler`
-- nvme is   :  `cat /sys/class/nvme/nvme0/scheduler`
+- nvme is   :  `cat /sys/class/nvme/nvme0/scheduler` or `cat /sys/block/nvme0n1/queue/scheduler`

 In Fedora, you can check the scheduler for your NVMe drive using the following command: